copilot-emacs/copilot.el/README.md

 The chat buffer's header line shows at a glance whether Agent or Ask mode is active, which model answers, and in agent mode how many tools are available.
 Set `copilot-chat-show-status-header` to `nil` to hide it; the setting is read when the chat buffer is created, so it takes effect for new chat buffers.

+Chat sessions can be persisted across Emacs restarts.
+Set `copilot-chat-save-history` to `t` (it is off by default, since transcripts land on disk in plain text) and the whole session is saved after each completed turn, one file per workspace under `copilot-chat-history-directory` (`~/.emacs.d/copilot-chat-history/` by default). `M-x copilot-chat-restore` brings the saved conversation back: the transcript reappears in the chat buffer, and the next message continues it with the full context (the saved turns are replayed to the server when the new conversation starts). `copilot-chat-clear-history` deletes the current workspace's saved history; `copilot-chat-reset` clears only the live session and leaves the file alone.

 `copilot-chat-insert-commit-message` generates a commit message from the staged changes and inserts it at point.
 It is meant to be called from a commit message buffer (e.g. Magit's `COMMIT_EDITMSG` or any `git-commit` buffer), but works from any buffer inside a git repository.
 It runs outside the chat panel, so it never disturbs an ongoing conversation; the instruction sent along with the diff can be customized via `copilot-chat-commit-message-prompt`.

 Customization: